o02c/obsidian-tab-navigator/README.md

 ## Usage

 Once TabSwitcher is enabled, it will automatically integrate with Obsidian's tab system.
-You can access the tab switcher interface through a keyboard shortcut (please refer to the plugin settings to customize the shortcut).
-To delete a tab, simply use the delete option next to each tab in the switcher interface.

 ## License